-One type of grant that is of particular interest to the most needy students is the Federal Supplemental Educational Opportunity Grant (FSEOG).
+One type of grant that is of particular interest to the neediest students is the Federal Supplemental Educational Opportunity Grant (FSEOG).
 A student or prospective student must demonstrate exceptional financial need in order to qualify for this grant that does not have to be paid back.
-You may be eligible to receive a FSEOG, especially if you are found to be qualified for the Federal Pell Grant as well.
-The amount of money you may be eligible to receive varies, and depends on various school guidelines as well as your level of need.
+You may be eligible to receive an FSEOG, especially if you are found to be qualified for the Federal Pell Grant as well.
+The amount of money you may be eligible to receive varies and depends on various school guidelines as well as your level of need.

 In addition to the need-based grants discussed above, there are a number of merit-based grants available to qualified students.
 Just like the need-based grants, these do not have to be paid back once you have completed your education.
 The Robert C. Byrd Honors Scholarship Program and the National Science Scholars Program are just two examples of such merit-based grants (Schweitzer, 2007 - 2).
 Even if you do not have a 4.0 GPA, you may qualify for some merit-based grants based on your other achievements or talents.
 Your school's guidance office and your local library are great places to start your search for a merit-based grant.